scarborough-courtney/ohimanual/content/formatting_data.md

 ### Gapfilling

-It is important that data prepared for the Toolbox App have no missing values or 'gaps'.
+It is important that data prepared for the Toolbox have no missing values or 'gaps'.
 Data gaps can occur in two main ways: 1) **temporal gaps**: when several years in a time series in a single region have missing data, and 2) **spatial gaps**: when all years for a region have missing data (and therefore the whole region is 'missing' for that data layer).

 How these gaps are filled will depend on the data and regions themselves, and requires thoughtful, logical  decisions to most reasonably fill gaps.
 Each data layer can be gapfilled using different approaches.
 Some data layers will require both temporal and spatial gapfilling.
 The examples below highlight some example of temporal and spatial gapfilling.

 All decisions of gapfilling should be documented to ensure transparency and reproducibility.
-The examples below are in Excel, but programming these changes in software like R easily promotes transparency and reproducibility.
+The examples below are in Excel, but programming these changes in software like R is preferred because it promotes easy transparency and reproducibility.

 #### Temporal gapfilling